pifaace/symfony-blog/README.md

 All tests from tests/Functional are writing with [Panther](https://github.com/symfony/panther)

 ## Mercure feature
-I implement a notification feature to test how can we use Mercure in situation.
+I implemented a notification feature to test how can we use Mercure in situation.
-At the moment, a notification will trigger each user that is connected when an admin publishes a new article.
+At the moment, a notification will trigger each authenticated user when an admin published a new article.
 The only thing you are suppose to modify is in __docker-composer__ file

 ```